amattock/Social-Network-API/README.md

 # Social-Network-API
 Backend for a social network web application.

+I was not able to get the "thought" and "reaction" api routes to work.

 # Description
 An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.